 There have also been a few studies that focus on DCIS risk and outcome as it relates to bisphosphonates and statins.
 Women who use bisphosphonates such as Fosamax, Boniva and Actonel to treat osteoporosis have been found to develop significantly fewer cases of invasive breast cancer, but more cases of DCIS.
 Use of the lipophilic statin Lescol (fluvastatin) has been found to reduce tumor proliferation and increase cancer cell death in some cases of DCIS.
 On the other hand, a recent study reported that long-term statin use was associated with increased risks of both ductal and lobular breast cancer.

-One 2015 study reported that use of use of levonorgestrel intrauterine system (LNG-IUS), an IUD-type device, increased the risk of ductal breast cancer.
+One retrospective 2024 Swedish study reported that use of beta-blockers appeared to slightly reduce the risk of progression to invasive breast cancer in a dose-dependent manner after a diagnosis of DCIS.
+Use of levonorgestrel intrauterine system (LNG-IUS), an IUD-type device, has been reported to increase the risk of ductal breast cancer.

 Partial breast irradiation may be effective for early stage disease